Paypal Cameroon 2019 ~ Read this first before Creating your account!

 One of the things Paypal has succeeded to do is simplify the signup process.
 Some of these merchant platforms make things really hard.
 But Paypal has completely delt with unnecessary long signup forms and complex verification processes.

-First, go to the website here and click the Signup button
+Step 1: To create a paypal account in cameroon, first, go to Paypal Cameroon website here and click the Signup button:

 How to verify your Paypal Cameroon account